rendertom/Sublime-Text-Adobe-Script-Runner/README.md

 - Launch Sublime Text and open any ExtendScript JSX file you want to run in Adobe application,
 - In Sublime Text navigate to `Tools -> Build System` and pick an application you want to execute your file in,
 - Click `CMD+B` on Mac or `CTRL+B` on Windows and watch the magic.

+### For Mac users only

+Normally, Adobe Script Runner (ASR) executes the file in the active viewer.
+However, in cases when you need to run a master file (i.e. index.js) instead, you can append line at the beginning of the file in viewer `// adobe-script-runner 'index.js'`.
+This way ASR will not execute the file in the viewer, but instead will try to resolve the path to `index.js` file (up to 10 levels-up in the parent folder chain) and execute it.

+For instance, the path to file in the viewer is `/Users/[USERNAME]/Desktop/My App/lib/slave.js` and it contains a line `// adobe-script-runner '../../index.js'` at the top.
+On build command, ASR will execute the file at path `/Users/[USERNAME]/Desktop/index.js`.

 ### For Windows users only